thekidnamedkd/pizza-parlor/README.md

   * input: sausage, peppers, onions
   * output: base price + sauce + $3 + $1 + $1

-If the user selects the 'submit' button the application will return a total price which reflects the user's pizza choices.
+If the user selects the 'GET TOTAL' button the application will return a total price which reflects the user's pizza choices.
   * input: submit
   * output: total: $29